oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    3 GIF
 ```

-Artists have a name and one or more associated instruments that
-they perform on.
+Artists have a name and one or more associated instruments that they perform on.
+The same information applies whether the artist is the primary performer (i.e.,
+`album_artist` in the `Album` record) or a guest performer (i.e.,
+`featured_artist` in a `Track-Info` record)

 ```
 Artist = Record                                // interesting information about a performer